Martin County marine businesses sue over Brightline, St. Lucie River bridge

 "The impact of the waterway obstruction will be widely felt throughout our community," Romence said.

-He’s among 13 plaintiffs suing the Florida East Coast Railway, Army Corps of Engineers and the Coast Guard, as work begins this month to bring the 95-year-old St. Lucie River railroad bridge up to standard, once Brightline’s northern expansion takes effect likely this summer.
+He's among 13 plaintiffs suing the Florida East Coast Railway, Army Corps of Engineers and the U.S. Coast Guard as work begins this month to bring the 95-year-old St. Lucie River railroad bridge up to standard, once Brightline's northern expansion takes effect likely this summer.

 "That's a situation where you've got a big corporate entity working with the government to change something that will hurt smaller companies here on the Okeechobee Waterway," Romence said.

-“The backup at that bridge, especially on weekends, is going to be tremendous," said Scott Watson of Indiantown Marina.
-"There will be hundreds of boats stacked up on both sides of the bridge and trying to traverse a 50-foot narrow gap at the railroad bridge is going to be dangerous, without question.”
+"The backup at that bridge, especially on weekends, is going to be tremendous," Scott Watson, of Indiantown Marina, said.
+"There will be hundreds of boats stacked up on both sides of the bridge and trying to traverse a 50-foot narrow gap at the railroad bridge is going to be dangerous, without question."

-U.S. Brian Mast voiced his frustration with the Coast Guard, who he led on a boating tour of the area last summer.
+U.S. Rep. Brian Mast, R-Fla., voiced his frustration with the Coast Guard, whom he led on a boating tour of the area last summer.

-Army Corps and Coast Guard said they do not comment on pending litigation.
+A representative from the Army Corps said they do not comment on pending litigation.

 "The Coast Guard follows the regulatory process established by Congress and will implement a test deviation to determine an operating schedule that best meets the needs of the parties involved.
 We will remain transparent and consider multiple interests while ensuring safe navigation and reasonable access for mariners."